 Epros: Damn Rhyming...

-Implied to be enslaved by rhyming by classification until defeat, but plays along for most of his time in the party.
-After the final boss, Linda declares that she'll follow him anywhere, and he pretty much yells for her to go away.
+- Implied to be enslaved by rhyming by classification until defeat, but plays along for most of his time in the party.
+After the final boss, Linda declares that she'll follow him anywhere, and he yells for her to go away.

-You All Look Familiar: This happens in one of the chapters.
+- You All Look Familiar: This happens in one of the chapters.
 When Ari disappears from the world, everyone forgets about him and what they were doing, and the result ends up as some strange twist of future-happenings and if-we-never-met-you.
-Needless to say, it's a bit of a gut-puncher for the player.
+It's a bit of a gut-puncher for the player.